 As an Amazon Associate I earn from qualifying purchases.

 Heart Exploration Activity

 Babies love to explore!
 Let them explore the new things around your home for Valentine’s Day.
 The empty box of chocolate can be the newest toy that they love to open and shut and open and shut and hide their toys inside.

-Felt Sweets and Fabric Bowl Amanda gave my daughter this adorable Handmade Gift for her 1st birthday that she loves.
-It's a great idea for a Valentine's Day too for your little ones!
+Felt Sweets and Fabric Bowl we received this adorable Handmade Gift for her 1st birthday that she loves.
+It’s a great idea for Valentine’s Day too for your little ones!

 Heart Scribbles Art